Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study

 Duration and frequency are other important aspects of time.
-Duration can be captured for physical activity \cite{chatterjee_automatic_2021,spoladore_ontology-based_2021}, sleep \cite{chatterjee_automatic_2021,stavropoulos_detection_2021,zhou_design_2022}, symptoms \cite{mcheick_stroke_2016}, and treatment \cite{titi_ontology-based_2019,xu_design_2017}, and disease \cite{zafeiropoulos_evaluating_2024}.
+Duration can be captured for physical activity \cite{chatterjee_automatic_2021,spoladore_ontology-based_2021}, sleep \cite{chatterjee_automatic_2021,stavropoulos_detection_2021,zhou_design_2022}, disease \cite{zafeiropoulos_evaluating_2024}, symptoms \cite{mcheick_stroke_2016}, and treatment \cite{titi_ontology-based_2019,xu_design_2017}.
 De Brouwer et al. \cite{de_brouwer_mbrain_2022} capture headache duration as well as the duration of events that influence headaches, such as stress and sleep.
 Symptom duration can influence the risk for certain illnesses, while specifying treatment duration ensures medication reminders are sent only during the prescribed period.
 When combined with thresholds, duration can be useful in identifying different situations.
 For example, Stavropoulos et al. \cite{stavropoulos_detection_2021} determine that an individual has a lack of movement if they have fewer than 500 steps and their heart rate has been less than 100 beats per minute for longer than 800 minutes.
 Frequency is used by Chiang and Liang \cite{chiang_context-aware_2015}, Spoladore et al. \cite{spoladore_ontology-based_2021}, and Yu et al. \cite{yu_semantic_2017} as a metric for physical activity.
-Mezghani et al. \cite{mezghani_semantic_2015} capture the frequency of sensor observations, while Villarreal et al. \cite{villarreal_mobile_2014} capture the frequency of detected diseases.
+Other examples of frequency in the systems are frequency of sensor observations \cite{mezghani_semantic_2015} and frequency of disease occurrence \cite{villarreal_mobile_2014}.

 Notably, valuable features can be extracted from changes in time series sensor data.
 For instance, Hussain and Park \cite{hussain_big-ecg_2021} and Ivașcu and Negru \cite{ivascu_activity-aware_2021} use the time-domain features of the ECG to calculate heart rate and heart rate variability.
 Additionally, the multi-agent system proposed by Akhtar et al. \cite{akhtar_multi-agent_2022} incorporates temporal logic, which allows for the formalization of temporal ordering operators such as ``next'', ``always'', ``until'', and ``while'' without referencing actual times \cite{alagar_temporal_2011}.
 Another interesting time-related aspect is trajectory, which combines both spatial and temporal properties to represent the mobility of a sensor.
 This is incorporated in the system proposed by Rhayem et al. \cite{rhayem_semantic-enabled_2021} to define a source and destination of a sensor within a particular duration of time.